demon-36/chatbox_electron/README.md

 # chatbox_electron
 A group chat app built using Electron

-Installation : Simply clone the code and run `npm start` in project directory
+Installation : Simply clone the code then run `npm install` then run `npm start` in project directory